amcz/hysplit_metdata/README.md

 * edit the get_era5_cds.py so that USTR is not downloaded.

-### latent heat flux (LTHF)
+###heat fluxes (LTHF, SHTF)

 HYSPLIT convention is that upward heat flux is positive.
 ERA5 uses the opposite convention.

-Make sure that a conversion factor of -1 is used in the era52arl.cfg file.
+Make sure that a conversion factor is negative in the era52arl.cfg file.

 # installing cdsapi